Featured Wild Mushroom Recipe

 Welcome to Wild Mushroom Recipes!

-Please read the 2 short articles below, then browse or search for recipes by species of mushroom, type of dish, nationality, or principal ingredient.
-Many common names are included, but the recipes are organized by botanical names of the mushrooms to alleviate any confusion about regional or national common names.
+Please read the 2 short articles below, then browse for recipes by species of mushroom, type of dish, nationality, or principal ingredient.
+Many common names are included, but the recipes are organized by botanical names to alleviate any confusion about regional or national common names.
 After registration, you can also post recipe requests in the forum.

 This site will grow based on public input, so please register and contribute your recipes.